discontented/github-notes/README.md

 ### Adding to the Staging Area
 `git add <file>`

-* Adds the specified file to be committed (commit) to the repository and tracks changes on the file
+* Adds the specified file to the staging area.
+* Specified file is now tracked if it was untracked.

 ```bash
 git remote add <remote name> <URL>